-Are tree trunks considered to be throwing or pointing obstacles?
+Are trees considered to be throwing or pointing obstacles?

 Are tree roots considered to be throwing or pointing obstacles?

-Article 19 says that a boule is dead if it goes out-of-bounds, hits an “obstacle”, and then comes back on to the terrain.
-Are things ABOVE the ground “obstacles”?
-If a thrown boule or jack hits something ABOVE the terrain, is it dead?
+Article 19 says that a boule is dead if it goes out-of-bounds, hits an “obstacle”, and bounces back onto the terrain.
+Are things above the ground “obstacles”?
+If a thrown (or hit) boule or jack hits something above the terrain, is it dead?